Mathematics (MATH)

 MATH 760 Multivariate Statistical Methods (Units: 3)

-Prerequisite: MATH 441 with a grade of C or better or consent of the instructor.
+Prerequisite: Graduate standing; upper-division standing with MATH 441 or equivalent; or permission of the instructor.

 MATH 761 Computational Statistics (Units: 3)

-Prerequisite: Graduate standing; or upper-division standing and MATH 440 or equivalent; or consent of the instructor.
+Prerequisite: Graduate standing; upper-division standing with MATH 441 or equivalent; or permission of the instructor.

 MATH 770 Real Analysis II: Several Variables (Units: 3)

-Prerequisite for MATH 770: Graduate Mathematics students or consent of the instructor.
+Prerequisite for MATH 770: Graduate Mathematics students or permission of the instructor.

-Prerequisites for MATH 470: Upper-division standing; MATH 370 with a grade of C or better; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for MATH 470: Upper-division standing; MATH 370 with a grade of C or better; GPA of 3.0 or higher; or permission of the instructor.

 (MATH 770/MATH 470 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)